ramojus/typst-template-VU-thesis/template.typ

   })
   pagebreak()

-  // Remove numbering for specific headings show outline.entry: it => {
+  // Remove page number and dot fill for specific headings show outline.entry: it => {
     if not repr(it.body).contains("Priedas") or it.at("label", default: none) == <modified-entry> {
       it // prevent infinite recursion